AppImage/docs.appimage.org/source/user-guide/portable-mode.rst

 Note that the file ``preferences.xml`` was written in the new directory next to the AppImage that can be carried around together with the AppImage itself.

-..
-   TODO: Unify the way shell blocks are written